-No!
+No.

-First, there remains the question of whether the TCF truly involves the processing of "personal data" - see the question "Why are TC Strings considered personal data by the APD?" below.
+First, there is the question of whether the TCF truly involves the processing of "personal data".
+See the question "Why are TC Strings considered personal data by the APD?".

-Next, the APD says explicitly in its decision that it cannot impose the removal of all TC Strings generated until now on IAB Europe.
-Rather, the APD requires IAB Europe to ensure the deletion of personal data collected by means of a TC String in the "global scope", a specific mechanism that was deprecated in June 2021.
-This mechanism helped set consent preferences in a broader, CMP-independent manner, but it is no longer in use - see the question "What is the global-scope?" below.
+Next, the APD says explicitly in its decision that it cannot mandate the removal of all TC Strings generated until now on IAB Europe.
+The APD only requires IAB Europe to ensure the deletion of personal data collected through TC Strings in the context of a specific mechanism called the "global scope".
+See the question "What is the global scope?".

 The APD's decision only concerns IAB Europe, not any vendor, publishers or CMPs, but it does hint at the possibility of an order for a given publisher or CMP to delete TC Strings if they contain "personal data that has been collected in breach of Articles 5 and 6 GDPR".
-This is nothing new: if personal data is collected in breach of the GDPR, it cannot be processed.
+This is nothing new: if personal data is collected in breach of the GDPR it cannot be processed.
 Yet no GDPR breach has been established for any vendor, publisher or CMP.

-For more input on what the APD's decision actually means for you as a TCF participant - see the question "Are TCF participants at risk now towards their local Data Protection Authority?" below.
+For more input on what the APD's decision means for you as a TCF participant, see the question "Are TCF participants at risk now towards their local Data Protection Authority?".